tomjadams/finch-template/API.md

-# Liege API
+# Finch Template API

 # Overview

 ## Conventions

-This is the Liege API.
+This is the FInch Template API.
 Conventions:

 * All calls run over TLS.
 * The API accepts & returns JSON, all `POST` & `PUT` payloads are specified in JSON (i.e. not `application/x-www-form-urlencoded`).
 * All calls accept (for `PUT` & `POST`) & return JSON objects, e.g. `{"data":{"foo":"bar"}}`
 * All parameters are specified in a `data` object at the root level.
-* All responses return JSON objects, which will one of (but not both):
+* All responses return JSON objects, which will *one of* (but not both):
   * `error` - if an error ocurred.
   * `data` - if the response was a success.
 * Additional parameters may be specified in the query string where documented.